aissaei/randomlyordered.github.io/_posts/2021-03-19-Top-10-received-their-1400-stimulus-check-how-about-you.md

 Of course, I only used a very simple case here to prove my point.
 Things get even worse if we include other adjustment into the equations.
 Things like adjustments for the health saving account ($7100 per year) or Self-employed SEP (up to $57,000 adjustment).

 # Income distribution
 {% include image.html url="/assets/img/income-distribution.png" description="Fig 3.
-Household income" %}
+Household income (source statista.com" %}

 According to Figure 3, only about 10% of the households in the US make more than $200,000 per year.
 If we put all the analysis together, we can deduce that top 10% got their stimulus check.
-I would argue that people in top 8% even got some money from government as well.
+I would argue that people in top 8% even got some money from government.

 # Bottom line